USMNT .PICKED WORST TIME TO PLAY WORST GAME;

 play better in the second half,” Pochettino said, according to

-Fox reporter Jenny CRAFT.
+Fox reporter JENNY CRAFT.

 midfield for SERGIO DEST.
 Tactically, he tried to get his